pnp/pnpcore/docs/articles/contributor/writing tests.md

 All test classes will have a `TestFixtureSetup` static method which is marked as class initializer.
 Using this method you can turn all tests in a given class from offline testing to online testing (so testing without using the mock data).
 Looking at the test method itself you'll notice that:

-- To create a `PnPContext` the test cases uses the `TestCommon.Instance.GetContext` method: it's important to use this method as this one is hooked up to the configuration you specified plus it will deliver a context that can work with mock data.
+- To create a `PnPContext` the test cases uses the `TestCommon.Instance.GetContext` method: it's important to use this method as this one is hooked up to the configuration you specified plus it will deliver a context that understands how to work with mock data.
 - Uncommenting the `TestCommon.Instance.Mocking = false;` line can be used to put this specific test in online mode: when you start developing your test you'll have do that (as you initially don't have mock data)

 ### Mocking of server responses in tests

 The PnP Core SDK tests use a custom built mocking system which essentially simply saves server responses when running in online mode and when running in offline mode (so when mocking data) the saved server responses are used to mock the server response.
-All of this works automatically and can be turned on/off via setting the `TestCommon.Instance.Mocking` property to `true` or `false` (see also the FAQ at the end of this page to learn more).
+All of this works automatically and can be turned on/off by setting the `TestCommon.Instance.Mocking` property to `true` or `false` (see also the FAQ at the end of this page to learn more).
 When running in online mode each response for a server request will be stored as a file in a sub folder of the current test class.
 This folder is always named `MockData` and has a sub folder per test class which ensures that mocking files for a given test can be easily identified.
+The filename uses the following pattern `{testname}-{context order}-{sequence}.response`.

 ### Steps to create a test case